JetBrains/Exposed/documentation-website/Writerside/topics/Asynchronous-Support.md

     runBlocking {
         val result = newSuspendedTransaction(Dispatchers.IO) {
             println("Transaction # ${this.id}") // Transaction # 3
-            FooTable.select { FooTable.id eq 1 }.single()[FooTable.id] // This select will be executed on some thread from IO dispatcher
+            FooTable.selectAll().where { FooTable.id eq 1 }.single()[FooTable.id] // This select will be executed on some thread from IO dispatcher
         }
         println("Result: $result") // Result: 1
     }